 Phone number: This should be a phone number that Google can contact if we have questions about your account.” *

 Choosing between Merchant Aggregators vs. Merchant Accounts really comes down to understanding the credit card processing needs of your business.
-If you are confused, need help or would like to discuss the difference between Merchant Aggregators vs. Merchant Accounts, contact a SecureGlobalPay representative today!
+If you are confused, need help, or would like to discuss the difference between Merchant Aggregators and Merchant Accounts, contact a SecureGlobalPay representative today!